NetLogo/LevelSpace/README.md

 This reports a boolean value for whether there is a model with that model-id.
 This is often useful when you are dynamically generating models, and want to make sure that you are not asking models that no longer exist to do stuff.

-## Examples of use /
+## Examples of use
-Let's say that we want to clear LevelSpace to make sure we don't have old models open, and then open up five Wolf Sheep Predation Models, in our setup procedure.
-We could do this:
+Models are stored in lists, and we therefore need to use NetLogo's list primitives, rather than set primitives, when working with child models.
+The following contains best practice suggestions for doing so.

+### 'with' in LevelSpace.
+The best way to do the equivalent of `with` in LevelSpace is to combine `filter` with `ls:of`.
+Let's for instance say that we have a bunch of models, some of which are Wolf Sheep Predation models.
+Let's further say that we only want to do something particular with those models in which there are more than 100 sheep.
+We would need to first find the models that are WSP, and then filter

 ```
-to setup
+to go
-    ls:reset
-    repeat 5 [load-headless-model "Wolf Sheep Predation.nlogo"]
+    let wsp-models (filter [member?
+"Wolf Sheep Predation" ls:name-of ?] ls:models
+    ls:ask (filter ["count sheep" ls:of ?] wsp-models) "go"
 end
 ```

-Now, let's say that we want to keep running our parent model until there are no wolves in any of the models.
-Because